July 23, 2016

 - Can a scabies infestation be prevented?

 - In what special situations can scabies be more easily spread?

 - What is Norwegian or crusted scabies?

 - What is the prognosis (outlook) for scabies?

-- Scabies is an itchy, highly contagious skin condition caused by an infestation by the itch mite Sarcoptes scabiei.
+- Scabies is an itchy, highly contagious skin disease caused by an infestation by the itch mite Sarcoptes scabiei.

 - Direct skin-to-skin contact is the mode of transmission.

 - A severe and relentless itch is the predominant symptom of scabies.